turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation/instructor_tracker.md

 Each Repo meets the following:

 - 50% or more MVP stories are completed
-    - [ ] Rails Front End
+    - [ ] Frontend
     - [ ] Rails Back End
-    - [ ] Microservice 1

-Rails Front End
+Frontend
 - [ ] 100% or more MVP stories are completed
 - [ ] OAuth works error-free in incognito/private

-Rails Back End
+Rails Backend
-- [ ] Proxy for Rails Front End and Micro-Services
+- [ ] Proxy for Frontend and Micro-Services

 __When the above criteria is met, here are additional points to achieve a 4__

 - Additional Stories/Features implemented above MVP
-    - [ ] Rails Front End
+    - [ ] Frontend
     - [ ] Rails Back End
-    - [ ] Microservice 1

 - Exposed API routes utilize more than one version (ie, an endpoint exists as both /v1/ and /v2/ that do something slightly different)
     - [ ] Rails Back End
-    - [ ] Microservice 1

-- Rails Front End
+- Frontend
     - [ ] Professional quality HTML and CSS, color palette is pleasing and suitable to the target audience
     - [ ] Application works in multiple browsers (Chrome, Safari, Firefox, etc)